microchip-pic-avr-examples/dspic33ak128mc106-dppim-demo/README.md

 ## dspic33ak128mc106 dppim demo

+ported the OS

 samples adc pins on digital power development board, on TP5, 12, 13, 14

 TP5 controls the duty cycle

-pbv drivers only with uart no can fd as no can fd on AK
+pbv drivers -  only with uart -  no can fd as no can fd on AK

 ## Summary